gitbock/fritzboxtr064/README.md

  * Resolve external call number to phonebook name
 * enabling/disabling telephone answering machines (TAMs)
 * getting new messages per TAM
+* getting missed calls for the last x days

 ## Download
 Go to [releases] (https://github.com/gitbock/fritzboxtr064/releases) on the top and download the desired *.jar file.